The Best Rewards Credit Cards From Capital One

 If your credit score isn't quite that high, you might still be able to qualify for the QuicksilverOne, the lesser-powered alternative.

 Like the VentureOne, it yields a lower level of rewards than the Quicksilver, but may be easier to obtain.

-The Premier Dining Rewards card is a new addition to Capital One's lineup.
+The Savor card is a relatively new addition to Capital One's lineup.

-While technically a cash back rewards card, the Premier Dining Rewards is aimed specifically at people that want to benefit from money spent on food.
+While technically a cash back rewards card, this card is aimed specifically at people that want to benefit from money spent on food.